theasp/ansible-inventory-yaml-groups/README.md

 The YAML file is divided into two sections, `groups` and `hosts`.

 ## Groups (optional)
-Entries in `groups` are optional, but they allow the creation groups by listing it's `hosts`, `children`, and/or `vars` as in the standard Ansible inventory file.
+Entries in `groups` are optional, but they allow the creation groups by listing it's `hosts`, and/or `vars` as in the standard Ansible inventory file.
 Hosts listed in `hosts` will be created even if there is no corresponding entry in the `hosts` section.

 You can also provide a list of groups to `include` all hosts from, a list of groups to `require` that each host belong to, and a list of groups to `exclude` that each host must not belong to.